-Pearl Jam - Jeremy on VEVO
+Pearl Jam - Jeremy

 Another of the hugely successful bands to emerge from the Pacific Northwest music scene was Pearl Jam.
 Although they were often considered rivals of Nirvana, their music offered a slightly less moody and more straightforward hard rock sound.
 The evolution of Pearl Jam is complicated, but simply stated includes the reformation of guitarist Stone Gossard's (1966) sequential string of ill-fated bands, Green River and Mother Love Bone into what would eventually become Pearl Jam.